dwgb93/MA797-Final-Project/README.md

 The data was highly imbalanced and non-uniform, with a mix of different camera resolutions, black and white infrared images, full colour images, and high degrees of similarity between some of the different species.

 Uniquely, the images were presented in sequences of snapshots, ranging from 3 images to 305, taken a few seconds apart as the animal triggered a motion sensor.
-This posed a unique challence, since many labeled images contained an animal that had just walked out of frame.
+This posed a unique challenge, since many labeled images contained an animal that had just walked out of frame.
 There was also a high degree of background similarity for images in the same sequence.

 This posed a unique opportunity to develop new algorithms to classify entire sequences of images, based on either which image in a sequence was classified with the highest confidence, or a proprietary way of measuring how much confidence levels varied from the expected mean.
 See Section 4 of the MA_797_Project report for details.

 In summary, using these new metrics, we were able to increase classification accuracy from 64% to 80% on out-of-sample images using traditional transfer learning with VGG-16, image augmentation, and a few other tricks, like a custom training set.
 See the full paper for details!

-The complete cleaned dataset (B/W images removed, metadata borders trimmed, custom training set, see Section 3.1 for details) is available here: https://drive.google.com/file/d/1SqYQQZBN3QGsR3i0Zmk0MyVrrKy-JnzF/view?usp=sharing
+The complete cleaned dataset (B/W images removed, metadata borders trimmed, custom training set, see Section 3.1 for details) is available [here](https://drive.google.com/file/d/1SqYQQZBN3QGsR3i0Zmk0MyVrrKy-JnzF/view?usp=sharing).